 St. Clair County

-Clover Kids meet at 6:00 p.m.
-3rd Thursday of the month
+Members and Clover Kids meet 3rd Thursday of every month at 6:00 p.m.

 4-H clubs are open to ages 8 to 18.
 Clubs meet monthly for group activities and club business.
 Each club elects officers and has an approved adult leader who supervises club activities.
 Club members also enroll in projects in their areas of interest.